 Clients share their impressions of DrawPj

-This is something that non-explicitly shows that the power behind social proof is not exactly “herd mentality” but the power of unison, of connection with each other.
+However, the voices most important for us belong to people we relate to, whether it's a stranger who seems to be telling our own story that explains their choice of a product, or it's a friend, a relative, a group of our social equals.
+That is why individual reports of people whose faces you see in pictures speak louder than simple statistics.
+In their turn, preferences of our friends are more valuable to us than those of strangers.
+This is something that non-explicitly shows that the power behind social proof is not exactly "herd mentality" but the power of unison, of connection with each other.
 That lies deeper than just susceptibility to being brainwashed by the mob, so you cannot rely on social proof as a way to force a product onto people.
-There will always be nonconformists who cannot be tempted by implications like “Everybody has it, you should too”, or “All the coolest kids use our service”.
+There will always be nonconformists who cannot be tempted by implications like "Everybody has it, you should too", or "All the coolest kids use our service".
 This is especially relevant now when the new young generation is evolving from the need to be like everybody else to aspirations of uniqueness and originality.

-Your potential customer may be someone who wants to use the same brand of flour their mother used for baking pies; it may be someone who dreamt of Tamagotchi as a kid because all their peers had it and it was cool, or it may be someone who doesn’t fall for anybody else’s proof and feels compelled to try a product because it’s unexplored and new.
-As a corporate marketer Brian Massey put it, “It’s just different for every audience”.
-And Starbucks in its happy hour motto has probably explained the whole point of social proof, all its appeal for a customer to let them be a part of life around them: “It’s a party and you’re invited”.
+Your potential customer may be someone who wants to use the same brand of flour their mother used for baking pies; it may be someone who dreamt of Tamagotchi as a kid because all their peers had it and it was cool, or it may be someone who doesnβt fall for anybody elseβs proof and feels compelled to try a product because itβs unexplored and new.
+As a corporate marketer Brian Massey put it, βItβs just different for every audienceβ.
+And Starbucks in its happy hour motto has probably explained the whole point of social proof, all its appeal for a customer to let them be a part of life around them: βItβs a party and youβre invitedβ.

 Great article, Thanks for such a informative post